The Master of Clinical Education by Research is a 54-unit program offered by the Faculty of Medicine, Nursing and Health Sciences.

 The course aims to provide health professionals with an understanding of foundational principles of symbiotic clinical education, the ability to demonstrate advanced and applied knowledge and skills in clinical education.
 Students will also be able to contribute to this specialist body of knowledge by undertaking a significant piece of educational research.

-- demonstrate ability to supervise health professionals learning in clinical practice
+- capacity to supervise health professionals learning in clinical practice and educational researchers

 To qualify for the Master of Clinical Education by Research, a student must complete 54 units with a grade of P or NGP or better in each topic, according to the program of study below.